apache/dolphinscheduler/docs/docs/en/contribute/join/become-a-committer.md

    so you could gather support from other PMC members for your proposal.
 2. Keep the discussion open for more than 3 days but no more than 1 week, unless there is any express objection or concern.
 3. If the PMC generally agrees to the proposal, send an email titled `[VOTE] Promote xxx as new committer` to `private@dolphinscheduler.apache.org`.
 4. Keep the voting process open for more than 3 days, but no more than 1 week.
-Consider the result as `Consensus Approval` if there are three +1 votes and
-   +1 votes > -1 votes.
+Consider the result as `Consensus Approval` if there are `3 + 1` votes with `NO` vetos.
+Please note that +1 votes > -1 votes.
 5. Send an email titled `[RESULT][VOTE] Promote xxx as new committer` to `private@dolphinscheduler.apache.org`, and list the voting details, including who the voters are.

 ## Invite new committer